NextCenturyCorporation/neon/README.md

 * install nodejs - [https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) and npm [https://github.com/isaacs/npm](https://github.com/isaacs/npm)
 * update npm to the latest version by running `sudo npm -g update npm`
-* from the top level neon directory, run the `gradle installGruntDeps`. this will install the necessary javascript build tools. this only needs to be re-run when the package.json file changes.

 ### Test tasks